-When it comes to Spanish wine, two names often come up in conversations and on menus: Tempranillo and Rioja.
+When it comes to Spanish wine, two names often come up in conversations and on menus: the Tempranillo grape and Rioja.
 These two terms are closely intertwined, as Tempranillo is the grape variety that forms the backbone of most Rioja wines.
 However, they also have distinct identities that set them apart.

 Understanding Rioja